-You may find that it difficult to see in low light levels (contrast sensitivity).
+You might find that it’s difficult to see in low light levels.
 You may also be unable to make out the shape of things clearly, such as a light-coloured object on a light background.
-This may also affect your ability to read fine print.
+This can also affect your ability to read small print.

-Some people with Parkinson’s may have difficulty telling the difference between some colours.
+Some people with Parkinson’s have difficulty telling the difference between certain colours.
 This problem may be worse for shades of blue or blue/green.
-Your colour vision may improve with Parkinson’s medication.
+You might find that your colour vision improves with Parkinson’s medication.

 Problems with glasses

-Glaucoma is a type of eye disease that damages the optic nerve, which, if untreated, can lead to loss of sight.
+Glaucoma is a type of eye disease that damages the optic nerve.
+If left untreated it can lead to loss of sight.

 Some dopamine agonists can have side effects that affect the eyes.
-For instance, rotigotine is not recommended for people who have closed-angle glaucoma.
+The dopamine agonist rotigotine is not recommended for people who have closed-angle glaucoma.

-It is helpful if your Parkinson’s specialist and the ophthalmologist can work together when prescribing medication for you if you have glaucoma.
+It’s helpful if your Parkinson’s specialist and ophthalmologist can work together when prescribing your medication if you have glaucoma.